-- 4.10 Over the next three years, pipes will be laid to connect these towns to the existing gas network in Northern Ireland, which involves: - Constructing approximately 500km of gas mains and services; - Creating around 80 jobs during the construction phase; - Sustaining a number of jobs after the network is complete; - Benefiting the environment by increased uptake of natural gas, the cleanest fossil fuel; - Connecting up to 40,000 domestic and business customers; - Bringing local people a reliable and constant fuel supply which is versatile, convenient and controllable; - Saving customers' money with natural gas appliances and heating. - 4.11 Construction is due to commence on the Portadown to Derrylin pipeline late 2016 followed by final reinstatement of the cross country pipeline in 2018.
+- 4.11 Over the next three years, pipes will be laid to connect these towns to the existing gas network in Northern Ireland, which involves: - Constructing approximately 500km of gas mains and services; - Creating around 80 jobs during the construction phase; - Sustaining a number of jobs after the network is complete; - Benefiting the environment by increased uptake of natural gas, the cleanest fossil fuel; - Connecting up to 40,000 domestic and business customers; - Bringing local people a reliable and constant fuel supply which is versatile, convenient and controllable; - Saving customers' money with natural gas appliances and heating. - 4.12 Construction on the Maydown to Strabane gas pipeline commenced in November 2015, with first customers to be connected in late 2016.
+Work to provide the higher pressure pipelines to connect other towns in the West is anticipated to commence during 2017, subject to planning and other approvals being obtained".